sljoyner3/DATA-441-Project-1/index.md

   <b>Import plot/model with standard/reasonable parameters </b>
 </p>

 Clearly, this model fits the data better than the standard linear regression model, and by adjusting our hyperparameters we can further test with and adapt the fit of the model to avoid over or underfitting.
-The ______ kernel appears to work best
+The ______ kernel appears to work best, so we can begin further testing and validation to tune our model.